cmayron/Legal-Calculus/README.md

 ---

-# START HERE — Your entry point into the framework
+# START HERE — Your entry point into the framework for pro se, second opinion and education modes

 **LCES Legal Calculus Educational System™** is a procedural‑literacy and workflow system for structuring facts, preserving the record, and producing reviewable draft work product.